ankush5007/Nosql/Nosql.md

 Ques 5 - What is Cap therom  Explain? or
 Ques 5 - What is the CAP Theorem?
-MongoDB vs Cassandra vs RDBMS, where do they stand in the CAP theorem?
+MongoDB vs Cassandra vs RDBMS, where do they stand in the CAP theorem? or
+Ques 5 - What are the characterstics of Distrubuted Theorm Explain?
 Ans 5
 =====
 Reference